modip-org/spec/format_spec.md

 ### `summary` (optional)

 A short, one sentence summary of the Project.
-Any form of rich text such as HTML CANNOT be used.
+Formatted Text CANNOT be used.
 This may be displayed in search results, for example.

 ---